chophilip21/chophilip21.github.io/_posts/docker_part1/2023-04-10-docker_part1.md

 7. App exposes port 80.
 8. ENTRYPOINT is alternative to CMD operation, executing compiled JAVA file.

+# 2.0 - Python Example <a name="python"></a>

 Alright.
-I get everything that is happening.
-But you can't really learn just by following examples.
-You gotta make your own example.

-# 2.0 - Python Example <a name="python"></a>
+I get everything that is happening here, but I don't like simply following along the examples (also something that is not written in Python).

+You learn from actually writing your own examples.
+So this is what I plan to do:

-1. Python code that does center crop
+1. Container 1: Python Container code that does center crop.
+Saves it
 2. Pass the original image and cropped image to the server container
 3. Server container displays the data